 Baseball: The Atlanta Braves play at SunTrust Park in Cobb County.
 The Brave’s AAA feeder team-- the Gwinnett Stripers-- is located about 30 minutes North of Atlanta at Cool Ray Field in Gwinnett County.

-Basketball: The professional basketball teams, the Atlanta Hawks and the WNBA team The Atlanta Dream, play downtown at Philips Arena.
+Basketball: The professional basketball teams—the Atlanta Hawks and the WNBA Atlanta Dream—play downtown at Philips Arena.

 Football: The Atlanta Falcons play at the Mercedes-Benz Stadium in the heart of the city.